Policy Library

 Mail and carrier delivery

 Individual carrier or properly addressed periodicals delivered through the mail are subject to established university policies for deliveries and mail distribution on campus.
-Carrier delivery in residence halls or the University Student Apartments must comply with Department of Residence rules regarding distribution.
+Carrier delivery in residence halls or the university student apartments must comply with department of residence rules regarding distribution.

 Exterior Installations: Distribution Locations